Harry felt eleven again.

 "Have you been eating properly?" she asked, not unkindly.
 "Sleeping?"

 Harry hesitated.
 "Not really hungry lately.
-Couldn't sleep last night."
+I couldn't sleep last night."

 Mrs Weasley's hand paused, just for a beat.
 "Nightmares?"

 Harry gave a small nod.
 He couldn't explain them properly even if he tried.
-There weren't enough words to describe what it felt like to relive a war every time you blinked.
+There weren't enough words to describe what it felt like to relive a war every time he blinked.

 She didn't press him.
-Instead, she reached for one of the potions—pale green, slightly fizzing in its vial.
+Instead, she reached for one of the potions—pale green and faintly fizzing in its vial.

 "This one'll settle your stomach," she said gently.
 "And the other is for your fever.
 You'll need to rest, Harry.
-You're no good to anyone—especially yourself—if you run yourself into the ground."
+You're no good to anyone, least of all yourself, if you run yourself into the ground."

 Harry took the vials with trembling fingers.
-He stared at the contents for a long time before downing it in one gulp.
-It tasted awful—like bitter herbs and rust.
+He stared at the contents for a moment before downing one in a single gulp.
+It tasted awful.
+The bitterness clung to his tongue, metallic and sharp, another reminder that healing never tasted kind.

-Mrs Weasley watched him, then reached out and squeezed his hand.
+Mrs Weasley watched him, then reached out and gave his hand a small squeeze.
 "You rest now.
 I'll be back in a bit to check on you."

-As the door clicked shut behind Mrs Weasley, the quiet returned—not the soft, peaceful kind, but thick and smothering—and Harry felt himself slipping beneath the weight of it.
+As the door clicked shut behind her, the quiet returned; not the soft, peaceful kind, but thick and smothering, and Harry felt himself slipping beneath the weight of it.

 He hadn't noticed Ron still standing there.

-Leaning awkwardly against the doorframe, Ron looked utterly uncertain—like he wanted to step forward but wasn't sure if he was allowed to.
-His hands were shoved deep into his pockets, shoulders hunched slightly, as though he couldn't decide whether he ought to say something or just go.
+Leaning awkwardly against the doorframe, Ron looked uncertain, as though he wanted to step forward but wasn't sure if he was allowed.
+His hands were shoved deep into his pockets, shoulders hunched slightly, like he couldn't decide whether to speak or just go.

-He wanted to close his eyes and sink into the mattress.
-To let the potion do its work and carry him somewhere far away from this tight, painful now.
+He wanted to close his eyes and sink into the mattress, to let the potion do its work and carry him somewhere far from this tight, painful now.
 But Ron didn't move.
 And neither did he.

-Harry's eyes stayed fixed on the worn patch of floor beneath his trainers.
+Harry kept his eyes fixed on the worn patch of floor beneath his trainers.
 He hated this.
-Hated the look in Ron's voice.
+Hated the sound in Ron's voice.
 Hated that he was the reason for it.

-He took a moment before answering, just long enough to pretend it didn't hurt.
+He waited a moment before answering, long enough to pretend it didn't hurt.

 "I didn't mean to," he said quietly, almost under his breath.
 "I just… couldn't hold it in anymore."

-Ron gave a small nod, stepping into the room.
-He lingered near the foot of the bed, his presence large and unsure, like he wasn't quite sure how much space he was allowed to take up.
+Ron gave a small nod and stepped further into the room.
+He lingered near the foot of the bed, large and unsure, like he wasn't quite sure how much space he was allowed to take up.

 "You don't have to say anything," Ron said.
-"I mean—I don't expect you to explain it all or anything like that.
+"I mean, I don't expect you to explain it all or anything.
 I just…" He ran a hand through his hair.
 "I get that something's wrong.
 And I know I don't know how to fix it.
 But I want to."

 Harry looked up, blinking slowly.
-Ron was watching him with that familiar expression—brows furrowed, mouth tight, but eyes steady.
+Ron was watching him with that familiar expression: brows drawn, mouth tight, but eyes steady.
 And something else, too: fear.

 Not for himself.
 For him.